Manuel17410/Concrete-Strenght-Predictor-Artificial-Neural-Network-Powered-WebApp/README.md

 git clone https://github.com/Manuel17410/Concrete-Strength-Predictor-ANN-Powered-Web-App-with-Docker-Deployment.git

-2- Navigate to the Project Directory:
+2- Navigate to the Project Directory and open it in VSC:

 cd Concrete-Strength-Predictor-ANN-Powered-Web-App-with-Docker-Deployment

+3 - Install Dependencies: Use the requirements.txt file to install the required libraries: pip install -r requirements.txt

-3- Build the Docker Image:
+4- Build the Docker Image:

 docker build -t concrete-strength-predictor .

-4- Run the Docker Container:
+5- Run the Docker Container:

 docker run -d -p 8000:8000 concrete-strength-predictor

-5- Access the Web App: Open your browser and go to:
+6- Access the Web App: Open your browser and go to:

 http://127.0.0.1:8000